mostafizur044/car-repair-system/README.md

 # Car Repiar Shop

-It is a admin panel for garage system.
+It is an admin panel for garage management.
 In this project admin can see top customer, top sold parts, total car entries in different charts in dashboard page, a car check out has implemented with print at car "leave form" route.

 ## Development server